jtopjian/puppet-quantum/README.md

 How to Use
 ----------
-First, use the [jtopjian-quantum](https://github.com/jtopjian/puppetlabs-nova/tree/jtopjian-quantum) branch of Nova.

-Next, set the `network_manager` to Quantum:
+Set the `network_manager` to Quantum in your OpenStack class:

 ```puppet
 class { 'openstack::all':